Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This homemade granola is made with buckwheat groats, nuts, gluten free rolled oats, spices, and is lightly sweetened with maple syrup.
-It’s a delicious, wholesome anytime snack.
+This homemade granola is made with buckwheat groats, nuts, gluten-free rolled oats, spices, and is lightly sweetened with maple syrup.
+It’s a delicious, wholesome breakfast or anytime snack.
 Plus, it’s perfect for holiday food gifts!
-Pair it with whatever you’d like- yogurt, milk, dried fruit, chocolate, etc. Or, eat it by itself!
-This granola recipe is vegan and refined sugar free.
+Pair it with whatever you’d like- yogurt, milk, dried fruit, or chocolate.
+Vegan and refined-sugar-free.

 • REAL food ingredients – You won’t find chemical fillers or artificial flavors in this sweet treat!
 Just natural goodness – buckwheat, maple syrup, healthy fats